nextcloud/news/js/README.md

-# JavaScript
+# JavaScript Development
-Before starting, install nodejs and gulp-cli:
+JavaScript is built and minified using gulp.

+Therefore you need to install nodejs 5.6+ and npm.
+Then use npm to install **gulp-cli**:

 	sudo npm -g install gulp-cli

-then run:
+Then install the local dependencies by running:

 	npm install